Power Automate: SharePoint OData Filter Queries for DateTime & utcNow() [Examples]

-For reference, see our previous article:
+For date-only filtering (e.g., “Birthday”), please see our previous article:

 スポンサーリンク

-While date-only filters use the “2024-10-19” format, DateTime filters require the format “2024-10-19T00:00:00Z“.
+While date-only filters use the simple “2024-10-19” format, DateTime filters in SharePoint OData queries require the ISO 8601 format: “2024-10-19T00:00:00Z“.

-• Z : Indicates UTC time standard (For Japan time, use “+09:00” instead of “Z”)
+• Z : Indicates UTC time standard.
+(For Japan Standard Time, you would use “+09:00” instead of “Z”).

-※More details in the bonus section at the end.
+※We’ll explain why this works in the bonus section at the end.

-// Japan time: 10/19 00:00
+// Japan Time: Oct 19, 00:00

 dateTime eq '2024-10-19T00:00:00+09:00'